bubble-framework/bubble-framework/README.md

 - Tears down remaining Lambdas associated with bubbles, and any final traces of Bubble in your project repository
 - This command will remove:
   - Remaining Lambda functions that were not able to be deleted during `bubble destroy`.
 During this step, you may receive a message informing you that some Lambdas are still not ready to be deleted yet.
-If that is the case, the following pieces will not yet be removed, and you should wait at least a few hours before trying `bubble teardown` again
+If that is the case, the following items will not yet be removed, and you should wait at least a few hours before trying `bubble teardown` again
   - `{repo-name}-Lambdas` DynamoDB table that was used to track all Lambdas for every bubble in your repo
   - Bubble-created AWS IAM user
   - GitHub repository secrets `BUBBLE_GITHUB_TOKEN`, `BUBBLE_AWS_ACCESS_KEY_ID` and `BUBBLE_AWS_SECRET_ACCESS_KEY` that were saved by Bubble during the initialization process